-Conversations that are part of a Microsoft Teams channel are stored in the mailbox that's associated with the Microsoft Team.
+Conversations that are part of a Teams channel are stored in the mailbox that's associated with the team.
 Similarly, files that team members share in a channel are stored on the team's SharePoint site.
-Therefore, you have to add the Microsoft Team mailbox and SharePoint site as a content location to search conversations and files in a channel.
+Therefore, you have to add the team mailbox and SharePoint site as a content location to search conversations and files in a channel.

-The capability to search the Wiki for a Microsoft Team or Channel (when you search the team's SharePoint site) was released on June 22, 2017.
+The capability to search the Wiki for a team or channel (when you search the team's SharePoint site) was released on June 22, 2017.
 Wiki pages that were saved or updated on that date or after are available to be searched.
 Wiki pages last saved or updated before that date aren't available for search.

 Date, start time, end time, and duration of a meeting or call